Fateh Jung Shah

 Sri Chautaria Fateh Jang Shah (फत्तेजङ्ग शाह; 1805 – 14 September 1846) or Fatya Jang Shah, also popularly known as Fatte Jang Chautariya, was the 6th prime minister of Nepal.

 Early life and background

 Fateh Jung Shah was born on 1805 A.D. as eldest son of Sri Chautaria Prana Shah and Chautaryani Moha Kumari Devi.
-He was 5th generation of King Prithvipati Shah of Gorkha.
+He was 6th generation of King Prithvi Narayan Shah of Gorkha.
 He was nephew of PM Chautariya Pushkar Shah.
 His 4 brothers were Colonel Sri Chautaria Guru Prasad Shah, Rajguru Ram Krishna Bahadur Shah, Captain Sardar Bir Bahadur Shah and Colonel Sri Chautaria Rana Sher Shah.
 His sister was Hiranya Garbha Devi, third wife of PM Jung Bahadur Rana.
 He was educated privately.

 Works

 He was appointed Mukhtiyar (1840-1843).
 He lived in exile at Gaya, India from 1843 to 1845.
 Later, he was promoted to Full General and Commander of Three Regiments in 1845 after the exile.
 He then served as Mukhtiyar and Minister of Foreign Affairs (1845-1846).